rizkanugrahaeni/DAP2-final-project/README.md

 # Data Skills 2 - R
-## Winter Quarter 2024
+## Fall Quarter 2024

 ## Final Project: Reproducible Research
-## Due: March 1
+## Due: December 7
 Template for Final Project in PPHA 30536, Data and Programming in R 2.
-Current version: winter 2024.
+Current version: fall 2024.

 Fork this assignment and use it to submit the code and writeup portion of the project.
 See "Final Project Instructions.pdf" for full instructions.